REVIEW: “Slave Play”

 Alana, a white woman, can’t stop talking.
 Philip, who is a light skinned person of color, sees himself as post-racial and unable to access his own racial trauma.
 Kaneisha, a black woman, is paralyzed by alexithymia, “the inability to describe your own feelings”.
 Jim, a white man, dismisses himself and leaves the room, while Gary, who is black, and Dustin, who is “not white” but clearly passes for white, spar over the complexity of that dynamic.

 Each character is a “type”, yet none feels trapped in a box.
-Mr. Harrison’s provocative construct, under the direction of two-time Obie Award winner Robert O’Hara (Bootycandy), provides a scintillating and unique way to dramatize and explore urgent and fascinating questions of race, gender, and sexuality in contemporary America, threading a fine needle that allows its characters their humanity while also standing in for larger arguments.
+Mr. Harris’s provocative construct, under the direction of two-time Obie Award winner Robert O’Hara (Bootycandy), provides a scintillating and unique way to dramatize and explore urgent and fascinating questions of race, gender, and sexuality in contemporary America, threading a fine needle that allows its characters their humanity while also standing in for larger arguments.

 The looming plantation is a constant reminder of the inescapability of the past, and our collective challenge in confronting it in a productive way in the present that gives voice to the experiences of people of color and produces a better future.
 The language and sexually explicit conduct might make some theatregoers squirm, but the substance could not be more relevant and important for theatregoers to ponder.